bevyengine/rfcs/rfcs/45-stageless.md

 Whatever the changes, migration will be a big challenge.
 The proposed changes would affect the `App` and `Plugin` methods that all engine plugins and examples use, which will be a lot to review.
-At the same time, a large number of users are eagerly awaiting these changes making it into the engine.
+At the same time, a large number of users are eagerly awaiting changes of this nature making it into the engine.

-To expedite upstreaming while easing the burden on Bevy maintainers, we propose the following migration path:
+If this RFC is merged, to expedite upstreaming while easing the burden on Bevy maintainers, we propose the following migration path:

 - Add all this new stuff in a new module (i.e. `bevy_ecs::stageless`) that will live alongside an unchanged `bevy_ecs::schedule`, unused (and not in the prelude).
 - Implement a trait (i.e. `StagelessAppExt`) for `App` that can hook into the new module.
 Ultimately temporary.